Droemer Knaur

 Droemer Knaur is a publishing group based in Munich.
 The group consists of the book publishers Droemer, Knaur, the Pattloch Publisher and O.W.
 Barth.
 Droemer Knaur belongs to the Georg von Holtzbrinck Publishing Group.

 Program

 Droemer Knaur Publishing publishes novels and nonfiction from German and international authors.
-Through the broad ranged publishing program and the publication of bestselling authors like Johannes Mario Simmel, Droemer Knaur became one of the most prestigious publishing houses for fiction in Germany.
+Through the broad ranged publishing program and the publication of bestselling authors like Johannes Mario Simmel and Sebastian Fitzek, Droemer Knaur became one of the most prestigious publishing houses for fiction in Germany.
 In the category of popular fiction, historical novels, detective stories, thrillers, fantasy and romantic literature are published.
 In the category non-fiction are among others, biographies, guides, esotericism and conspiracy theories are published.
 They also publish international bestselling authors for the German market and sell licenses to German authors all over the world.

 History

 The origins of the publishing house lie in the Leipzig steam bookbinding Theodor Knaur, which dates back to 1846.
 After many individual publications, the Theodor Knaur publishing house had its first regular program in 1884.
 The publishing house was sold to the Berlin bookseller Gabriel Hendelsohn in 1901, and renamed the Theodor Knaur Nachf.
 Verlag.

 In 1902 Adalbert Droemer came to the publisher as publishing representative.
 In 1934 the Jewish Hendelsohn brothers fled Nazi persecution and emigrated to the United States and Droemer took over the publishing house.
 Two years later, Droemer's son Willy Droemer, became part of the publisher's management and succeeded his father after Adalbert Droemer's death in 1939.
 In October 1939 Theodor Knaur Nachf. published its Knaurs Welt-Atlas with maps that represented the greater German Reich and the lands recently annexed and conquered by the Nazis.
 In 1943, the company offices and printing presses were destroyed by Allied bombing.

 After the end of World War II, Willy Droemer founded the publisher as the new Droemersche Verlagsanstalt, in Schloss Wiesentheid (Unterfranken), which soon after moved to Munich.

 Starting in 1970, Willy Droemer and Georg von Holtzbrinck worked together and exchanged company shares.
 In 1980, the publishing group Georg von Holtzbrinck took over the publishing completely and Droemer withdrew from the management.
 In 1982, the publishing house took over the Kindler Verlag.